pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         The text option adds ``text/plain`` headers to an S/MIME message when serializing to
-        :attr:`~cryptography.hazmat.primitives.serialization.Encoding.PEM`.
+        :attr:`~cryptography.hazmat.primitives.serialization.Encoding.SMIME`.
         This option is disallowed with ``DER`` serialization.

     .. attribute:: Binary

-        S/MIME signing normally converts line endings (LF to CRLF).
+        Signing normally converts line endings (LF to CRLF).
 When passing this option the data will not be converted.

     .. attribute:: DetachedSignature

         Don't embed the signed data within the ASN.1.
-When signing with :attr:`~cryptography.hazmat.primitives.serialization.Encoding.PEM` this
+When signing with :attr:`~cryptography.hazmat.primitives.serialization.Encoding.SMIME`
-        also results in the data being added as clear text before the PEM encoded structure.
+        this also results in the data being added as clear text before the PEM encoded structure.

     .. attribute:: NoCapabilities